Back to the Wharf

-Back to the Wharf (风平浪静) is a Chinese film directed by Li Xiaofeng (李霄峰).
+Back to the Wharf (风平浪静) is a 2020 Chinese crime film directed by Li Xiaofeng (李霄峰).
 This was the third major film created by this director.

 Brandon Yu of The New York Times described it as "an allegory about China’s head-spinning modernization."
 The Houston Chronicle described the film as "Chinese noir".

 Plot

 The initial portion of the film takes place circa 1992.
 Song Hao had committed homicide with his father when he was a teenager.
 Song Hao leaves town and works in Guangzhou.

 The bulk of the film takes place in 2007.
 Song Hao deals with his past after his mother's death as Song Hao comes back to where he grew up.
 Song Hao also becomes re-acquainted with his friend Li Tang, who became politically powerful in the town; Li Tang had taken a direct admission to university placement because the principal of Li Tang's secondary school sought to get political gain from Li Tang's father, who is the mayor.
 That spot had been supposed to go to Song Hao.
 Li Tang, now in a privileged position, is trying to force Wan Xiaoning, the daughter of Song Hao's victim, out of her nail house.
 Meanwhile, Song Hao's childhood schoolmate, Pan Xiaoshuang, pursues him romantically and the two marry.

 Li Tang reminds Song Hao that he knows about Song Hao's crime as he murders Xiaoning by hitting her with the car; he orders Song Hao to bury the body.
 Song Hao's father tells the man, now with a wife and child, that he needs to endure, but Song Hao breaks down and fatally injures himself.
 The crimes of the other parties are exposed.